RuyBlast/examples/README.md

 # Examples
 Variety of small code examples.
 Use as reminders.

-If a folder contains an index.html file, run (with python 2.xx) :
+If a folder contains an index.html file, run:
 ```
-python -m SimpleHTTPServer
+python3 -m http.server
 ```
 and then navigate to
 http://localhost:8000/